rocky-linux/documentation/docs/gemstones/containers/docker.md

 ## Start and enable the systemd `docker` service (dockerd)

-Use the `systemctl` utility to configure the `docker` daemon to automatically startup with the next system reboot and simultaneously start it for the current session.
+Use `systemctl` to configure the `docker` daemon to automatically startup upon reboot and simultaneously start it now.
 Type:

 ```
 sudo systemctl --now enable docker
 ```

 ### Notes